Discover Retail Paradise

 The best shopping mall on the North Shore, Westfield Albany was opened in 2007 amidst much fanfare thanks to its new approach that was a step away from the inward-looking shopping centres built around New Zealand in the 90s.

-Fuelled by tremendous population growth in the surrounding area, Albany was an instant success and has gone from strength-to-strength in the preceding years, with a good mix of leisure and entertainment with an emphasis on public spaces.
-It is still very much a suburban mall, but a pleasant one, and is home to some of New Zealand’s best-known retailers including Farmers, Kmart, and JB Hi-Fi as well as Event Cinemas and roughly 140 other stores.
+Fuelled by tremendous population growth in the surrounding area, Albany was an instant success and has gone from strength to strength in the preceding years.
+It has a good mix of leisure and entertainment, emphasizing public spaces.
+It is still very much a suburban mall, but a pleasant one, and is home to some of New Zealand’s best-known retailers, including Farmers, Kmart, and JB Hi-Fi, as well as Event Cinemas and roughly 140 other stores.

 There are kids play places at both ends of the mall, making it a firm family favourite, and an extensive array of pubs, takeaways and select dine-in options.
-In the ongoing Mall Walls Of Auckland, Westfield Albany shopping centre is currently being eyed up for a redevelopment which will likely see it become trendier and lifestyle focussed – but for now it basically every large Kiwi store you could imagine.
+In the ongoing Mall Walls Of Auckland, Westfield Albany shopping centre is currently being eyed up for redevelopment, which will likely see it become trendier and lifestyle focussed – but for now, it is every large Kiwi store you could imagine.

 Westfield Newmarket